 - For the most complete and accessible overview of the theory, read The Righteous Mind,

 - If you just want to read about the foundations theselves, here is Chapter 7 of The Righteous Mind.

 - For a more academic overview of the theory, including the criteria for calling something a "foundation," see this review paper.

 - To see all of our academic articles, visit our Publications page

-- To get an overview of MFT and how it applies to American politics, watch the video below (or view it here if it doesn't play below)
+- To get an overview of MFT and how it applies to American politics, watch the videos below (or view them here and here if they don't play below)